 Introduction to the Five Boroughs

 The five boroughs of New York City are not just administrative divisions; they are distinct regions with their own histories, cultures, and attractions.
-Each borough has its own personality, offering a diverse array of experiences for residents and visitors alike.
+So each borough has its own personality, offering a diverse array of experiences for residents and visitors alike.
 From the bustling streets of Manhattan to the tranquil parks of Staten Island, the boroughs collectively create the unique mosaic that is New York City.

 Some disagree here.
 Fair enough.